-Bogbean assemblage shows the greatest stability (7.17), while Fescue assemblage is the least stable (2.52).
-Stability of the sedge assemblage was intermediate (5.08), while the average community stability of all three assemblages was lower than the Bogbean and Fescue assemblages (4.28).
-This may be due to the effect of the Fescue assemblage on the overall average, despite the occurrence of 50% fewer plots clustered as Fescue in 2019 compared to 1979.
-It is important to recognize that within a single community (Ladner Marsh), different assemblage types experience different degrees of stability.

-Total species turnover between 1979 and 2019 is ~50% in each assemblage (Table 1).
-Notably, all assemblage types had more species disappear in 2019 than in 1999.
-Only the Sedge assemblage had a marked increase in species appearance (~8.5%) over 1999, while the Bogbean community had more species appearance in 1999.
-The greater rates of disappearance from the assemblages drive homogenization observed in cluster analysis.
+Total species turnover between 1979 and 2019 was ~50% in each assemblage (Table 2).
+Notably, all assemblage types had more species disappear since 1979 in 2019 than in 1999.
+Only the Sedge assemblage had a marked increase in species appearance in 2019, while the Bogbean community had more species appearance in 1999.
+The greater rates of disappearance from the assemblages are likely driving homogenization observed in cluster analysis.